aalesv/DefToIdc8/README.md

 ## DefToIdc - convert RomRaider ECU and logger definitions to IDC script

 This is fork of XmlToIdc.
-DefToIdc does absolutely the same, except it has options to specify file names and dirs.
+It converts RomRaider ECU and logger definitions, EcuFlash and ScoobyRom definitions to IDC script.

 **To run you need .NET 8 runtime installed**